sousamaf/PyParallelAI/README.md

 ## Acknowledgments

 - A special thanks to all contributors and educators in the field of AI and concurrent/parallel programming.
-- This repository is a part of the educational material for AI on Unitins.
+- This repository is a part of the educational material for AI at Unitins.